pbinkley/microcopying_1940/index.markdown

-and in what we might call the diplomatics in the start of training, such as the first-year graduate student gets in a course in medieval, or the labeling of medieval manuscripts, where care has to be used, certainly ought to be taken into <span style="page" id="page123">[p.123]</span> consideration.
+and in what we might call the diplomatics in the start of training, such as the first-year graduate student gets in a course in medieval, or the labeling of medieval manuscripts, where care has to be used, certainly ought to be taken into <span class="page" id="page123">[p.123]</span> consideration.
 If we are going to turn loose a blitzkrieg on historical material, that is manuscript material particularly, we ought to look particularly and especially to getting people trained in handling historical material.</p>